 Why a flea market?

-The idea of selling stuff on a flea market may repulse some people whose thought of flea markets reminds them of fleas and any number of unpleasant things and odours.
+The idea of selling stuff at a flea market may repulse some people due to the number of unpleasant odours and for hygienic reasons.
 But many regular Dutch people are doing it, such as women renting stalls with their best girlfriends to sell their clothes from the last seasons.
 Parents also are selling their growing kids’ relatively new used clothes.
-Grandmas and granddads do this as past times.
+Grandmas and granddads do this as in past times.

-For example, there is virtually no negative social stigma in the Netherlands on peddling old stuff on the streets.
+There is virtually no negative social stigma in the Netherlands on peddling old stuff on the streets.
 (Or in the park or a hall, locations differ depending on seasons.)
 The fact that there are so many flea markets around means you can unload your stuff all year round.
 This is without having to wait for King’s Day, of course.
-(See next item on the list).
+(See below).

-The catch is the markets are so popular you will need to book as soon as the organizers open spots.
-Setting a calendar notification for the registration date may require you to get a (decent) spot.
+The catch is that markets are very popular, so keep in mind that you will need to book a stall as soon as the organizer opens spots.
+Setting a calendar notification for the registration date may require you to get a (decent) spot. 📆

 Selling your stuff on Facebook